JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 Though recall the most important rule of thumb: **Never optimize code from the very beginning.** A much more productive workflow is
 1. write the code that is idiomatic and easy to understand
-2. cover the code with unit test, such that you know that the optimized code works the same as the original
+2. meticulously cover the code with unit test, such that you know that the optimized code works the same as the original
 3. optimize the code

-Premature optimization frequently backfires, because:
+**Premature optimization frequently backfires**, because:
 - you might end-up optimizing wrong thing, i.e. you will not optimize performance bottleneck, but something very different
 - optimized code can be difficult to read and reason about, which means it is more difficult to make it right.